TED Talk curators on the 4 most crucial ways to become a better public speaker

 If you don’t have traditional industry or academic experience, you might have some sort of life experience that qualifies you to talk about something.
 Your background and the way you see the world might allow you to address an issue in a more compelling way than any other person.
 “You need to explain what you can share that no one else has this particular perspective about,” says Walters.
 “And how you can express it in a way that will connect with a broad audience.”

 If you are a business leader, don’t try to use the talk to promote your company or product.
 Curators are highly sensitive about people who are using the TED platform to shill for their brand.
 But that is not to say that a startup founder or product inventor can’t give a compelling talk.
-“If they can use their experience and insight to share an idea that is truly changing the conversation, we’re absolutely interested in hearing what they have to say,” says Whitney Rodgers, TED’s current affairs curator.
+“If they can use their experience and insight to share an idea that is truly changing the conversation, we’re absolutely interested in hearing what they have to say,” says Whitney Pennington Rodgers, TED’s current affairs curator.

 Pick topics that are relevant now but will live on